remyxai/FFMPerative/README.md

 ## Features

 ### CLI
-Run FFMPerative from the command line like:
+Run FFMPerative from the command-line:
 ```bash
 ffmp do -p "sample the 5th frame from /path/to/video.mp4"
 ```